csm10495/markdown_to_jira/README.md

 ##### Developers
-that runs with Chrome and Firefox.
+Runs with Chrome and Firefox.
 To work around vendor specific issues, [Webpack](https://webpack.js.org/) is used to build the packages.

 ###### Build